awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 1. Create a new key pair using [the Amazon EC2 console](#having-ec2-create-your-key-pair) or a [third\-party tool](#how-to-generate-your-own-key-and-import-it-to-aws)\.

 1. Retrieve the public key from your new key pair\.
-For more information, see [Retrieve the public key for your key pair](#retrieving-the-public-key)\.
+For more information, see [Retrieve the public key from the private key](#retrieving-the-public-key)\.

 1. [Connect to your instance](AccessingInstances.md) using your existing private key\.